-North of the Grands Boulevards and south of Clichy and Montmartre, the 9th arrondissement is shaped like a butterfly perched in the center of the Right Bank.
+North of the Grands Boulevards and south of Clichy and Montmartre, the 9th arrondissement is shaped like a butterfly perched in the centre of the Right Bank.
 Well off the regular tourist routes and largely bypassed by developers, the area has preserved almost intact its discreet early 19th-century architecture, charming courtyards and a timeless Parisian air.

 In the 19th century, this was the territory of the mythical “Gay Paree”, where every level of society converged—the moneyed, the fashionable and the artistic.
 The Palais Garnier Opera, the Folies Bergère, the Casino de Paris, the Moulin Rouge (just across the border in the 18th) stand witness to those times.
 As does the Hôtel Drouot auction house, pointing to the time when the 9th was the thriving hub of France’s art market.
 The present Drouot building dates from 1980, a rare contemporary construction in this otherwise concrete-free arrondissement.
 But aside from the modern-drab Drouot, even most of the newcomer ethnic restaurants and food shops have woven themselves seamlessly into the 9th’s perennial Parisian fabric.
 Its young residents have done the same, bringing in their own generation’s culture, but respectfully.
 Witness Toulouse-Lautrec’s one-time haunt, le Divan Japonais—redubbed Le Divan du Monde—now one of the city’s liveliest night clubs, right across the Montmartre divide.

 A stroll through the 9th arrondissement is a simultaneous journey through 19th-century and contemporary Paris, sprinkled with exquisite secret corners and little-known museums along the way.